 Opt for an alternative business loan.

-You’ve probably heard about alternative business lending, or perhaps even used an alternative lender before.
+You have probably heard about alternative business lending, or perhaps even used an alternative lender before.
 Last year, alternative loans, also referred to as “online loans” or “non-bank loans,” accounted for 24% of all business loan applications.
 This loan type is popular among business owners because it is easier to apply for, and the approval requirements are much less stringent than those at traditional lenders.
 You can apply for an alternative business loan from your computer, tablet, or mobile device.
-Depending on the alternative lender you choose, and the amount you want to borrow, you might not have to provide financial paperwork or a business plan, or put up collateral.
-The easier eligibility requirements of alternative loans mean that you have a higher chance of getting approved.
+Depending on the lender you choose, and the amount you want to borrow, you might not have to provide financial paperwork or a business plan, or put up collateral.
+The easier eligibility requirements of alternative loans mean that you have a higher chance of being approved.

-Choosing an alternative lender.
+Choosing an online lender.